markscholtz/dotfiles/README.markdown

 #### Initializing submodules

-When first installing dotfiles on a new machine run the following to initialize submodules:
+When first installing dotfiles on a new machine — or if a new submodule was added to the remote from another machine —run the following to initialize
+submodules:

     git submodule update --init --recursive